 Emphasize what’s most important.

-Assignments and other workspace notifications are separated out from the summary notifications so they are easily identified and acknowledged.
+Assignments and other general notifications are separated out from the summary notifications so they are easily identified and acknowledged.

 You’re in control.